-Here’s a simple way to think about Nadex spreads.
+Here’s a simple way to think about Nadex call spreads.
 Instead of trying to trade the entire bottom to top range of a trend, you take one segment of that trend and focus on that.
-Within that range, your Nadex spread gains and loses value in correlation with the underlying market's gains and losses.
+Within that range, your Nadex call spread gains and loses value in correlation with the underlying market's gains and losses.
 But at the top and bottom of the range, the price stops at a maximum or minimum and doesn't move further.

-A Nadex spread confines the price action within the floor to ceiling range.
-When the underlying price goes outside that range, the spread price will stop moving and rest at the floor or ceiling.
+A Nadex call spread confines the price action within the floor to ceiling range.
+When the underlying price goes outside that range, the call spread price will stop moving and rest at the floor or ceiling.
 If the market comes back into that range, the spread will move with it again.

 This gives you a way to trade up or down movement within a price range, without the need for stops.
 You get movement similar to what you get trading forex, stocks, or futures, but with a limit to how much you can lose and a limit to how much you can gain, giving you a natural profit target.

 The floor and ceiling